Harry Penn: Non-professional activities

+Penn was a member of Omega Psi Phi fraternity and served as 3rd district representative (?-1947) and served as the 19th Grand Basileus of Omega Psi Phi from December 1947 through 1949.

 Dr. Penn was a member of an interracial committee to improve racial relations in Roanoke in 1960.
 He was a training and program director for the local Boy Scouts of America.
-He was a member of the Roanoke Civic League, and active in Democratic Party (United States) politics, working for the election of John F. Kennedy in 1960.
+He was a member of the Roanoke Civic League, and active in Democratic Party politics, working for the election of John F. Kennedy in 1960.
 He was also a past president of the Dinner Club of Roanoke.

 Dr. Penn was also elected the first president of the Roanoke Colored Civic League when it was formed in 1941.
 The League had been formed by the consolidation of the Independent Voter's League and the Colored Civic League.
 By the end of the month, it had 149 members.

 Harry T. Penn was also active in the Roanoke Branch of the National Association for the Advancement of Colored People.

 Suicide

 Dr. Penn committed suicide in Roanoke, Virginia in May 1963.
 He was survived by his wife, Mrs. Letita S. Penn; one son, Harry T. Penn, Jr., and one daughter.
 Miss Mary A. Penn.